booch/presentations/Ruby_Preserves/slides.md

 * Who loves ActiveRecord?
 * Who hates ActiveRecord?
+    * I hate ActiveRecord - mostly
 * Who raised their hand both times?
 * Who has had to manually type SQL in an ActiveRecord class?
     * So ActiveRecord is a leaky abstraction
         * SQL leaked up into the upper layers of abstraction
-* Who thinks it's crazy to have to look at the class for relationships, but the schema for other attributes?
-* I hate ActiveRecord - mostly
-* But ActiveRecord is the 800-pount gorilla
+* ActiveRecord is the 800-pount gorilla
 * Odds are, if you're hired to work on Rails, you'll be using AR

 ---